joipolloi/json-validation-bundle/README.md

 # JSON Validation Bundle

-Provides an annotation to validate JSON passed to a controller action against a schema.
+A Symfony bundle that provides an annotation to validate JSON passed to a controller action against a schema.

 ## Usage